Highlights of this tour

 Your driver and your private licensed guide will meet you at the cruise port, and together you head towards the city center.
 Istanbul is the historic center of Turkey, and the largest city in the country, situated right along the Bosphorus.
 For centuries Istanbul has hosted many civilizations, of which the Ottoman and Byzantium empires were the most famous ones.
 The characteristics and influences of these two different cultures are still visible throughout the city.

 One of the main highlights of Istanbul and this tour is the Hagia Sophia.
 It was once the biggest cathedral globally and known for its stunning architecture and fascinating interior.
 The Hagia Sophia was built between 532 and 537, initially serving as a church.
-In 1453 it converted to a mosque, and it currently functions as a museum for everyone to explore.
+In 1453 it converted to a mosque, then a museum.
+Today, it functions as an active mosque again but is still open to visitors.
 The Hagia Sophia is a perfect example of where you can find both Ottoman and Byzantium influences under one dome.

-Please note that no outside wheelchairs are allowed in the blue mosque to prevent damage to the prayer carpet.
-There are wheelchairs available free of charge that you can use inside.
+Please note that no outside wheelchairs are allowed in the Blue Mosque to prevent damage to the prayer carpet.
+There are manual wheelchairs available free of charge that you can use inside.
+A transfer is needed.
 For the non-disabled traveler, no shoes are allowed.

-With food being a central part of the culture, and when looking for souvenirs, the Grand Bazaar is a must-see.
-It is one of the world’s biggest and oldest covered shopping markets with about 60 streets and over 5000 shops.
-Products range from chessboards to carpets and clothing, and obviously, there is a variety of restaurants and bars.
+With food being a central part of the culture, and when looking for souvenirs, the Grand Bazaar is a must-visit.
+With this tour, an inside visit to this covered shopping markets with about 60 streets and over 5000 shops is included.
+Grand Bazaar is one of the biggest and oldest covered markets in the world, with products ranging from chessboards to carpets and clothing.
+And obviously, there is a large variety of restaurants and bars.

-Other highlights during the tour include Hippodrome Avenue and the Basilica Cistern.
+Another highlights during the tour is a drive by Hippodrome Avenue, which was once Byzantine Constantinople’s social and sporting center.
+You will also be able to see the Basilica Cistern, which was once the storage and distribution place for water to the Great Palace and buildings nearby.
 At the end of your private tour, you will be taken back to the cruise port, filled with memories of the most picturesque sites in Istanbul.

 “Just came back from Spain.
 I trusted DAT to do our hotels, transportation and tour arrangements.
 I will give them 5 stars!!!!!…” Read more